collective/rapido.plone/README.rst

 It implies it can be achieved in the *file system* (in the /static folder like the rest of the theming elements), or through the theming *inline editor*.

-The rapido applications are just a piece of our current theme, they can be imported, exported, copied, modified, etc. like the rest of the theme.
+A Rapido applications are just a piece of our current theme, it can be imported, exported, copied, modified, etc. like the rest of the theme.

 Moreover, we can use `Diazo <http://docs.diazo.org/en/latest/>`_ extensively to inject our application in the Plone layout easily.

-Creating a rapido app
+Creating a Rapido app
 =====================

-Here are the basic steps to create a rapido app:
+Here are the basic steps to create a Rapido app:

 - go to the theme folder (``static`` folder in the theme module if we want to work in thefile system, or in Plone setup / Theme if we prefer inline),